 After dropping down below the pass and out of the wind we stopped for lunch before hiking back to the hut.
 We bagged a minor peak that day, but the fun and adventure that we had that weekend remains more indelible in my mind.

-Dinah and Linda on the trail
+Dinah and Linda starting up the trail

 A few minutes after leaving the hut, Mount Kerr comes into view

-The trail is still dry here
+The trail was still dry here

 Here snow covers the trail